 This Strategic Plan was developed during 2013 through extensive consultation with Federal agencies, the National Geospatial Advisory Committee (NGAC), and with partners and stakeholders across the geospatial community.
-This external input was instrumental in shaping the Plan and in reflecting the perspectives of the broader geospatial community.
+This external input was instrumental in shaping the plan and in reflecting the perspectives of the broader geospatial community.

-This Plan describes a shared national vision of the NSDI and includes a set of goals and objectives for the Federal government's role in achieving this vision:
+This plan describes a shared national vision of the NSDI and includes a set of goals and objectives for the role of Federal agencies in achieving this vision:

-"The NSDI leverages investments in people, technology, data, and procedures to create and provide the geospatial knowledge required to understand, protect, and promote our national and global interests."
+The NSDI leverages investments in people, technology, data, and procedures to create and provide the geospatial knowledge required to understand, protect, and promote our national and global interests.

-The goals and objectives in the Plan define areas of critical importance to the continued development of the NSDI and provide a framework for the Federal geospatial community's responsibilities over the next three years.
+The goals and objectives in the plan define areas of critical importance to the continued development of the NSDI and provide a framework for the Federal geospatial community's responsibilities over the next 3 years.

-Goal 1- Develop National Shared Services Capabilities
+Goal 1 - Develop Capabilities for National Shared Services

 - Objective 1.1.
-Develop geospatial interoperability reference architecture - Objective 1.2.
-Establish the Geospatial Platform as the Federal geospatial data, services, and applications Web-based service environment - Objective 1.3.
-Expand the use of cloud computing - Objective 1.4.
-Promote the use of geospatial multiagency acquisition vehicles for interagency and intergovernmental purchases
+Develop geospatial interoperability reference architecture. - Objective 1.2.
+Establish the Geospatial Platform as the Federal geospatial data, services, and applications Web-based service environment. - Objective 1.3.
+Expand the use of cloud computing. - Objective 1.4.
+Promote the use of geospatial multiagency acquisition vehicles for interagency and intergovernmental purchases.